A list of terms used throughout the product help guides and their definitions as they relate to ShipStation.

 The rows and columns that display product data.
 It’s a visual representation of the records in our database.
 The Products Grid is customizable in the same way as the Orders and Shipments Grids.

-Referred to as the Rate Calculator in previous versions of ShipStation.
-The Rate Browser allows you to enter shipment details (like postal codes, service, and weight) to view and compare the rates available with your connect postal accounts.
+The Rate Calculator allows you to enter shipment details (like postal codes, service, and weight) to view and compare the rates available with your connect postal accounts.

 A way to update or renew a store connection in ShipStation without connecting a new store.
 This is useful if your store authentication or keys have changed.
 It is also sometimes used as a troubleshooting step when you have store connection or order import issues.